Palazzo Zuccari, Rome: Architecture

 The Via Gregoriana facade and much of the structure were built starting in 1590 by Zuccari, who frescoed the ground floor.
 Marie Casimire Louise de La Grange d'Arquien made later modifications, like the Trinità dei Monti facade.
 The palazzo is known for the odd decorations on its cornicing and windows, which look like monstrous open mouths inspired by the Gardens of Bomarzo and Mannerist architecture.
 The three mascaron looking out on the via Gregoriana are a major attraction of the palazzo.
 Zuccari had used similar designs in his illustrations of the gate to hell in Dante's Inferno.

 The palazzo was initially designed in three parts: a studio on the Piazza Trinità dei Monti, the residence facing via Sistina, and the garden with an entrance from via Gregoriana.
 In contrast with the simplicity of its external appearance, the interior contains illustrious art.
 The maximum decoration occurs in the staircase, salon, gallery, and garden.
 The family coat of arms are visible in the fresco of the building's Doric entablature and alternated with comets, an element that reflects the coat of arms.
 The interior also contains frescoes by Giulio Romano that are modeled after those of the Villa Lante al Gianicolo.
-Outside, the garden of the building is rectangular in shape, around 17 meters on each side.
+Outside, the garden of the palace is rectangular in shape, around 17 meters on each side.